eeric/yolo2voc2coco/README.md

 Remove above 2 lines and replace them with continue.

+#### Negative sample
+image and label
+1.both names needs to be the same;
+2.the label file content is empty.

 ## If I can help you, please give me a star :star2: :star2: :star2:
 my csdn: https://blog.csdn.net/yyqq7226741/article/details/110426728